grafana/grafana/contribute/architecture/frontend-data-requests.md

 # Data requests

-[BackendSrv is the core data request service](https://grafana.com/docs/grafana/latest/packages_api/runtime/backendsrv) used by Grafana.
-This documentation highlights the high level concepts used by `BackendSrv`.
+[BackendSrv](https://grafana.com/docs/grafana/latest/packages_api/runtime/backendsrv) handles all outgoing HTTP requests from Grafana.
+This document explains the high-level concepts used by `BackendSrv`.

 ## Request `cancellation`
 > **Note:** Data sources can implement their own cancellation concept.
 This documentation describes the `request cancellation` included in Grafana.